thclark/wagtail_events/README.md

 Events calendar management for wagtail, with tools for filtering by date.

+## Templates

+**"But, where are the templates?!"** is a natural question.
+Answer: There aren't any templates or tags so far...
+I run all my wagtail installations in headless mode with a react front end [like this example](https://www.traffickingpast.uk/events), so can only justify putting in place the templates for managing the events on wagtail (for now).
+But see below for how to do it yourself.

+If you'd like to make a PR with decent quality templates, I'm very open to collaboration, providing you're committed to maintaing them for a decent period of time :)

+I'm gradually improving wagtail admin templates, I'll do an ever-better job as the library gets more traction and users.
+**Bottom line: Star this repo on Github if you use or like it, so I know it's getting traction!**

+## Background

 This project is a hard fork of [omni-wagtail-events](http://github.com/omni-digital-omni-wagtail-events), and we owe a debt of gratitude to those folks for getting us started.
 So why did I hard-fork (duplicate and start again) rather than fork from omni-digital?